idatum/unifi_tracker/README.md

 MQTT Unifi AP device tracker
 -
 I use Ubiquiti Unifi AP AC Pro devices for my home network Wifi.
 Previously I used Home Assistant's (HA) Unifi Direct integration for wifi client device tracking and presence detection.
-This allows automations like turning down the heat, etc, when no one is home.
+Generally, presence detection allows automations like turning down the heat, etc, when no one is home.
+My effort here is to substitute HA's Unifi Direct with an implementation that only relies on HS's MQTT device tracker functionality.

-I now use HA's MQTT device tracker to replace the unifi_direct integration along with a DIY solution.
 From looking at the HA github for the unifi_direct component, improvements seem to be stalled on separating Unifi specific functionality.
 Also, I'm never really comfortable with secrets.yaml having a password with essentially full access to my router and APs -- I prefer SSH key auth whenever possible.

 These and other points motivated me to create a seperate Docker container service using MQTT to post AP client connects/disconnects.
 Much of the functionality to interact with the AP was inspired from the existing unifi_direct integration, which generally still works fine: